 * You can never deduct a meal if you eat out alone, unless you are away from your home overnight for a business conference or activity.
-See my article for an discussion of how to deduct food expenses when you are on a business trip.

 * The meal must be directly related to the conduct of your business.
 Going out with a daycare parent or family child care association members for social purposes is not a business meal.
 If your meal with association members is to listen to a speaker talk about your business, or if you have a substantial business discussion as a group, then you could deduct your meal.